 Typically, a brisket is considered done when it reaches an internal temperature between 190°F and 203°F. This range is often referred to as the “sweet spot” for a perfectly cooked brisket.
 It’s important to note, however, that each brisket is unique, and the ideal internal temperature may vary based on personal preference and the specific qualities of the meat.

 Achieving the desired internal temperature is a marriage of both patience and skill.
 As the brisket cooks, collagen, a connective tissue in the meat, begins to break down, rendering the brisket tender and flavorful.
 The higher the internal temperature, the more collagen will be broken down, resulting in the melt-in-your-mouth texture we all strive to get.
 However, exceeding the optimal internal temperature can lead to a dry and overcooked brisket, robbing it of its juiciness and tenderness.

 The Best Brisket Internal Temp: 195°F

-Although there are plenty of factors to consider, we recommend reaching 195°F for your brisket’s internal temp, but anywhere between 190°F and 203° will get you great results.
+Although there are plenty of factors to consider, we recommend reaching 195°F for your brisket’s internal temp, but, as mentioned, anywhere between 190°F and 203° will get you great results.